Q Plates & VINs explained

 A vehicle assigned a Q plate will also need to go through a Basic Individual Vehicle Approval (IVA) scheme.

-Note: Owners who are unhappy with the previous treatment of their registration number claim may now reapply under the new August 2025 rules for an age related or original registration number, and there is no time limitation on this.
+Note: Owners who are unhappy with the previous treatment of their registration number claim under the previous Rebuilt and Radically altered policies may now reapply under the new August 2025 rules for an age related or original registration number, and there is no time limitation on this.
+There is a separate process for Q appeals against decisions made under the other registration policies.

 Vehicle Identification Number (VIN)

-If you have a reconstructed classic, kit car, or structurally modified vehicle vehicle, DVLA will usually have to assess it.
+If you have a reconstructed classic, kit build or kit converted vehicle, a DVLA generated VIN will usually be allocated by the DVLA.

-DVLA issues their own 17 digit replacement VIN (Vehicle Identification Number) to vehicles whose age or identity is in doubt.
+DVLA issues their own 17 digit replacement VIN to vehicles whose age or identity is in doubt.
 If this happens, any original vehicle registration number will become invalid and you must not display it again.

 Basic IVA